 For a Tuberculosis treatment, it is best to consult your primary care doctor who will then further refer you to a Pulmonologist if needed.

 - Treatment for Active TB: Active TB is most commonly treated with a combination of antibacterial tuberculosis medications for a period of six to 12 months.
 The most common treatment for active TB is Isoniazid (INH) in combination with three other drugs, Rifampin, Pyrazinamide, and Ethambutol.

 - Treatment for Latent TB: Latent TB is most commonly treated with a course of antibiotics.
 The Pulmonologist or TB specialist may prescribe a combination of tuberculosis medications like Rifapentine (RPT) and Isoniazid (INH) for three months or Isoniazid (INH) by itself for six months.

 Treatment for Tuberculosis is started only on the advice by the doctor after conducting a number of tests and based on those test results.
 It is best to maintain a distance from people when you are being treated as it is possible that you might infect someone else because of it.
 Keep in touch with your doctor for any doubts or queries that you might have regarding this disease or your treatment.

 carefit is your one-stop health care provider that offers consultation services for health issues and has a team of the best doctors in the country for all your medical requirements.
 All services are available from the curefit app and/or website.

 How can Tuberculosis be prevented?

 Some of the ways to prevent Tuberculosis are:

-- If you feel the slightest on uneasiness in the body, immediately consult a doctor and do not resort to self-diagnosis as it may end up doing more harm than good.
+- If you feel the slightest on uneasiness in the body, immediately consult doctor online and do not resort to self-diagnosis as it may end up doing more harm than good.